Tristan Thompson Gets Exposed On Instagram After Influencer Yasmin Adelina, 17, Claims He Slid In Her DMs

 Cleveland Cavaliers player Tristan Thompson has found himself in hot water again after his latest Instagram activity.

 According to HotNewHipHop, the NBA star, 28, was perusing through the photo-sharing app and stumbled upon 17-year-old Yasmin Adelina’s profile.
-Adelina, who dubs herself a singer and influencer, screenshotted the notification that Thompson wanted to send a message to her direct messages and shared the snap with her Instagram 864,000 followers.
+Adelina, who dubs herself a singer and influencer, screenshot the notification that Thompson wanted to send a direct message to her and shared the snap with her 864,000 followers on Instagram.
 After sharing the now-deleted post, Adelina was asked if she responded to Khloe Kardashian’s baby daddy.

 “No, I didn’t,” she responded.
 “Otherwise, I wouldn’t have posted it.
 Could post other ppl if I wanted, but I don’t usually do that lol.
 That one just shows how trash men are.”